 Arguably the most famous of all Austrian foods – Maria from The Sound of Music even lists it as one of her favourite things, the Apfelstrudel or apple strudel is must eat.
 It’s apples, sweetened with cinnamon, raisins and sugar and wrapped in a crispy filo pastry jacket.

 Austrian’s famous chocolate cake, featuring layers of chocolate sponge split by a thin layer of apricot jam was created by Franz Sacher in 1832.
 This torte is so famous it even has its own day official day – 5th of December.
 Other must try cakes include Esterhazy-Schnitte (vanilla buttercream, sandwiched between layers of almond meringue), Rehrücken (a chocolate almond cake) or Punschkrapfen, a rum flavoured pastry cake, similar to a petite four.

 Austria has somewhere in the region of 70 breweries and micro brewers scattered across the country.
 The most popular style of Austrian beer is Märzen, similar to a German Helles beer.
 The most common brand is Salzburg’s Stiegl brewery but you’ll also come across

-A common digestif is schnapps, typically up to 60% alcohol or fruit brandy.
-Schnapps is common throughout Europe, but in Austria it’s typically made from a variety of different fruits including apricots, rowan berries (which I thought were poisonous but hey…) and various herbs.
+Schnapps is a common digestif and typically contains up to 60% alcohol or fruit brandy.
+It’s common throughout Europe, but in Austria, it’s typically made from a variety of different fruits including apricots, rowan berries (which I thought were poisonous but hey…) and various herbs.
 Some of them are pretty potent and it’s not uncommon to be offered them as a complimentary digestive.
-What out though, the boys usually get the 60% proof ones!
+Watch out though, the boys usually get the 60% proof ones!